 If you are looking for a quick family-friendly cruise to take for a long weekend, consider Royal Caribbean’s Mariner of the Seas.
 This ship ports out of Miami (eventually, it will leave out of Cape Canaveral) and takes cruisers on 3 and 4 night trips to the Bahamas; visiting both Nassau and Coco Cay, Royal Caribbean’s private island.

-Royal Caribbean’s Mariner of the Seas underwent a overhaul in June of 2018 that packed this ship full of some of their best cruise features (similar to what you will find on its larger ships like Harmony of the Seas).
+Royal Caribbean’s Mariner of the Seas first set sail in 2003.
+Don’t let that scare you.
+It underwent a HUGE overhaul in June of 2018 that packed this ship full of some of their best cruise features (similar to what you will find on its larger ships like Harmony of the Seas).

 Balcony Rooms on Mariner of the Seas